BetonQuest/BetonQuest/docs/Participate/Process/Code/index.md

 ## Commit

-After you made changes, don't forget to run `mvn verify` again before you commit and push the changes.
+After you made changes, don't forget to run `mvn verify` again.
+You should also add a [changelog](../Maintaining-Changelog.md) entry at this point of progress, before you commit and push the changes.

 A commit needs to be _atomic_ which means it only contains changes that belong together.
 Large changes may also be split into multiple commits.
 This makes it easier to understand your changes.